erasmus-without-paper/ewp-specs-api-imobility-tors/README.md

 institution to retrieve Transcripts of Records issued by the receiving institution for a given set of mobility IDs.

+If HEI provides any API from the following group:
+* Incoming Mobilities ToRs
+* Incoming Mobilities ToRs CNR
+* Incoming Mobilities ToRs Stats

+it MUST provide all APIs from this group.

 ### Business requirements and processes